yesj1234/yesj1234.github.io/src/post_items/union_types.md

 /// AFTER
 /// To utilize the sealed class to represent union types,
 /// define ImageType and let UrlImage and XFileImage inherit ImageType
-/// so that the compiler can check if all the type is checked is switch
+/// so that the compiler can check if all the type is checked within switch syntax import 'package:image_picker/image_picker.dart';
-/// exhuastive checking.
-import 'package:image_picker/image_picker.dart';

 sealed class ImageType {}